 The surname Exline was first found in the Rhineland, where the Exline family became a prominent contributor to the development of the district from ancient times.
 The earliest known bearer of the name was Hans Ochslin, who was a resident of Waldsee in 1536.
 Always prominent in social affairs, the young Exline family became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

 Early History of the Exline family

-Another 225 words (16 lines of text) covering the years 1554, 1752, 1802, 1810, and 1821 are included under the topic Early Exline History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Exline research.
+Another 155 words (11 lines of text) covering the years 1554, 1752, 1802, 1810, and 1821 are included under the topic Early Exline History in all our PDF Extended History products and printed products wherever possible.

 Exline Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Exline include Ochs, Ochss, Ochse, Och, Ochsse, Ocks, Ockss, Ockse, Ocksse, Osse (northern Germany), Oexle (Swabia), Oxle (Swabia), Oechsle, Ochsner, Exline, Echslin, Oxle, Ochslein ("little ox") and many more.

 Early Notables of the Exline family (pre 1700)